edamame-course/2015-tutorials/for_review/FastQC_tutorial.md

 This concatenates all of the files ending in "F_sub.fastq", for "forward reads", into one big file.
 Once we have copied it into the FastQC folder, we will run the program.

 ```
+mv forward.fastq ~/FastQC/
 ./fastqc forward.fastq

 ```
 This will create two new files with the same name and the extensions `.fastqc.zip` and `fastqc.html`.
 As you may be able to guess, these are processed files in zip and html format.

+Open a new terminal window on your computer (not the EC2 instance window).
 Using scp, transfer the html file to your desktop.
-Now double-click on the file and it should open in your browser.
+Then, double-click on the file and it should open in your browser.
 ```
-scp
+scp -i ~/Directory/YOURKEY.pem ubuntu@YOURINSTANCEID.amazonaws.com:/home/ubuntu/FastQC/forward_fastqc.zip ~/Desktop
 ```

 On the left-hand side of the screen, there will be a summary of the analyses with some combination of green checkmarks, yellow exclamation points, and red Xs, depending on whether or not the sequences pass the quality check for each module.